In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Empirical Study

 \subsection{Step 2: Examine performance of candidate estimators}

-First, we briefly examine the performance of the underlying learners themselves in Fig. \ref{fig:learners}.
-We include an oracle that is trained directly on the (usually unknown) $\tau(X_i)$ to provide a lower bound on error due to misspecification.
-We see that there are indeed interesting performance differences across learners and settings, meaning that no learner, estimation strategy or ML method consistently dominates all others.
+\squish{Here, we briefly examine the performance of the underlying learners themselves in Fig. \ref{fig:learners}.
+We include an oracle that is trained directly on the (usually unknown) $\tau(X_i)$ to provide a lower bound on error due to misspecification (in particular, this highlights that in setup A and C, LRs cannot capture the CATE well while GBs could).
+We see that there are indeed interesting performance differences across learners and settings, meaning that no single learner, estimation strategy or ML method consistently dominates all others.
 As expected, R- and DR-learner show good performance especially when CATE is relatively simple.
-We also note that performance of all estimators is generally most similar at the intermediate setting $\rho=0.1$.
+T- and ES-learners perform worst for $\rho=0$, but relatively better for $\rho$ large; the opposite is true for S-learners.
+Note that the performance of the LR S-learner is particularly poor for $\rho>0$ because it can only learn a constant treatment effect (i.e. it is severely misspecified for $\rho>0$).
+In Appendix \ref{app:otherprop}, we additionally consider imbalanced treatment group sizes and find that this worsens mainly the performance of the R-learner. }